Woman: Genetic characteristics

 Typically, the cells of female humans contain two X chromosomes, while the cells of male humans have an X and a Y chromosome.
-During early fetal development, all embryos have phenotypically female genitalia up until week 6 or 7, when a male embryo's gonads differentiate into testes due to the action of the SRY gene on the Y chromosome.
+During early foetal development, all embryos have phenotypically female genitalia up until week 6 or 7, when a male embryo's gonads differentiate into testes due to the action of the SRY gene on the Y chromosome.
 Sex differentiation proceeds in female humans in a way that is independent of gonadal hormones.
 Because humans inherit mitochondrial DNA only from the mother's ovum, genealogical researchers can trace maternal lineage far back in time.

 Puberty, menstruation and menopause

 Female puberty triggers many bodily changes.
 In response to chemical signals from the pituitary gland, the ovaries secrete hormones that stimulate maturation of the body, including increased height and weight, body hair growth, breast development and menarche (the onset of menstruation).
 Most girls go through menarche between ages 12–13.

 Menstruation is a monthly hormonal cycle that involves the shedding of the lining of the uterus.
 Blood and tissue exit through the vagina.
 Menstrual cycles may be irregular at first, and usually become more regular by a woman's 20s.
 Most women are able to perform all their daily activities during menstruation, though some women experience symptoms ranging from uncomfortable to disabling or are prohibited from regular activity by strong social stigma.